New Jersey company manufactures Eco-friendly straws to protect marine life

-WHITEHOUSE STATION, New Jersey (WABC) -- It was during a sea turtle rescue, in Cape Cod, Massachusettes, where Elizabeth Thorne and William Marshall, owners of Sea-Straw, realized the damage caused by plastic straws and decided to introduce an eco-friendly alternative.
+WHITEHOUSE STATION, New Jersey -- It was during a sea turtle rescue, in Cape Cod, Massachusetts, where Elizabeth Thorne and William Marshall, owners of Sea-Straw, realized the damage caused by plastic straws and decided to introduce an eco-friendly alternative.

 In collaboration with Minalex, a New Jersey-based manufacturer of aluminum extrusions, Sea-Straws has worked to elaborate an alternative to plastic, paper, glass, and stainless steel drinking straws, using marine grade "reef-friendly" aluminum and dyes.